kapouer/window-page/README.md

 Options:

-- vary (boolean, default false)
+- vary (boolean, or "build", "patch", "hash", default false)
-  force all chains to be run again regardless of url changes.
+  Override how pathname, query, hash are compared to previous state.
+  `true` is like `"build"`; and varying on a chain runs the next chains too.
   Example: reload after a form login.

 * state.reload()